Groumy/Groumy.github.io/_drafts/going-black.md

 On my side of the screen, everything is quite simple.
 When a player whant to attempt an action I simply have to pick the proper ability from the same six we used for the past two decades and decide if there's any reason they should have advantage or disadvantage.

 For monsters, I use the HP and damage listed in the adventure I'm using.
-Theorically the damage is a little
+Theorically the damage is a little bit higher than the recommended numbers, but it not a problem for now.

+Actually I have a hard time to challenge the players, it might be

 We might still be in the honeymoon period, but its a great start !